Tommy La Stella

 On November 29, 2018, La Stella was traded by the Cubs to the Los Angeles Angels for "cash considerations or a player to be named later" (the Cubs eventually sent minor leaguer Conor Lillis-White to the Cubs after the 2018 Rule V Draft).
 He finally got the chance to play regularly with the Angels in 2019, being handed the starting second base job, and it was a revelation.
 After hitting just 10 homers in his first five seasons, he matched that total in just 36 games with L.A., hitting number 10 on May 13th off Jose Berrios of the Minnesota Twins.
 He also had 24 RBIs and 22 runs.
 He continued to hit after that and barely lost out to D.J.
 LeMahieu of the New York Yankees in the vote for the starting 2B at the 2019 All-Star Game, but he was added to the team as a reserve player.
-However, two days later, on July 2nd, in the Angels', first game after the tragic death of Tyler Skaggs, he fouled a pitch by Jose Leclerc of the Texas Rangers, off his leg and broke his right tibia and had to go on the injured list, missing the All-Star Game as well and the remainder of the season except for two late September games during which he was 1 for 9 with a double.
+However, two days later, on July 2nd, in the Angels' first game after the tragic death of Tyler Skaggs, he fouled a pitch by Jose Leclerc of the Texas Rangers, off his leg and broke his right tibia and had to go on the injured list, missing the All-Star Game as well and the remainder of the season except for two late September games during which he was 1 for 9 with a double.
 His final batting line was .295 with 16 homers and 44 RBIs, with an OPS+ of 118.